Nunie123/data_engineering_book/ch_4_building_data_warehouse.md

 In general, I avoid using the terms "Data Lake" and "Data Mart", as they are used differently in different organizations and the concepts are simple enough that I don't find much need for the extra jargon.
 I do use the term "Data Warehouse", but generally just as a synonym for an Analytical Database.
 This is just my preference when talking about these concepts, generally.
 Different organizations may imbue these words with a specific meaning for their particular context, which is great as long as the organization has a shared understanding of their meaning.

 Another difficult word in the world of Data Engineering is "model".
 A "data model" refers to the fields, tables, and relationships used to describe a database schema (discussed in more detail in **Designing a Data Warehouse**, below).
 However, the term "data science model" is also a thing, referring to the algorithm a Data Scientist has designed to get information out of data.
 These terms are both widely used, so take care to understand which "model" someone is talking about.

+"Schema" is another word that can lead to some confusion.
+The "schema" of a database generally refers to it's architecture or design.
+So under this definition an ERD is a visualization of a database's schema.
+This definition can also be applied to specific tables, where that table's schema refers to the particular fields and other structural implementation details for that table.
+However, "schema" is also frequently used as the term for a namespace and container under which tables are specified (e.g. `select * from schema_name.table_name`).
+Redshift, along with many other databases, uses this second definition of "schema", while BigQuery uses the term "dataset" to refer to the same concept.

 Finally, we get to "normalization", which is a single word for two distinct tasks that Data Engineers regularly undertake.
 The first use is to describe database design.
 The general principle is that tables should have a single purpose and duplicating data across multiple tables should be avoided.
 We'll talk more about why that's useful, below.
 The second usage refers to data cleaning.
 If you have a field called `length` and values of `2 in.`, `2"` and `two inches`, you might normalize the data so that the values all read as `2 in.`.